 The structure of the EU labour markets is changing and new patterns of flexible work are spreading.
 For the fifth year in the last six, part-time work has grown faster than total employment.
 This explains some reduction in average working hours per employee observed over the past three years.
 This fall would have been larger had the growth of part-time work not been compensated by longer hours at work spent by those working full-time.
-Employment growth in terms of number of people in work (1%) cut by half (1⁄2% over 1994-97) if measured in full-time equivalents (FTE), i.e. weighting each person employed by the hours worked relative to full-time hours.
-The FTE employment rate remained unchanged, however, since working-age population increased slightly over the period.
+Employment growth in terms of number of people in work (1%) cut by half (1/2% over 1994-97) if measured in full-time equivalents (FTE) i.e. weighting each person employed by the hours worked relative to full-time hours.
+The FTE employment rate has not changed, however, since working-age population increased slightly over the period.

-Recent developments
+Recent developments and forecasts for 1999

-The financial crisis started in Asia in mid-1997 and progressively extended to other regions.
-As well as the downward 'correction' of the record-high levels in the world stock markets, they all have made the international environment less favourable than expected.
+The situation may change in 1999.
+The EU economy is not isolated from the effects of economic instability in other parts of the world.
+The economic troubles, started in Asia in mid-1997 have progressively extended to other regions which represent roughly one third of world GDP.
+The downward 'correction' of the recordhigh levels in the world stock markets has also contributed to make the international environment less favourable than expected.